-Let’s have a look at what factors you should consider when buying a one man lightweight tent.
+Let’s have a look at what factors you should consider when buying a one-man lightweight tent.

 Comfort: 1-Person tent VS 2-person tent

-One could assume that a 1-man tent is good for 1 persons but that’s not always true.
+One could assume that a 1-man tent is good for 1 person but that’s not always true.
 Depending on how much time you’ll spend into your tent, a tight living space may result in a loss of comfort and a drop of your love for camping.
 We would advise taking with you the most spacious tent possible, especially for bike touring, when weight is less a concern than when backpacking, and you likely will carry more gear.

 25 inches (63cm) per person is what is usually considered enough width for one person, but it’s honestly a bit too narrow in my humble opinion, particularly in hot climates.

 My opinion is to consider at least 80cm, the wider the better, especially if you plan to keep some gear inside with you.
 Since some of the lightweight tents listed here are narrower than that, you could think about getting the 2-person version, which is available for many of these models.

 Another important and often overlooked spec is the length of the tent.
 Although 210cm (85″) may seem enough, keep in mind that this information indicates the length at floor level.
 Depending on the design of the tent, if the walls are very slanted this length might be much shorter at your head’s height, resulting in it touching the walls, which is not pleasant.
 Consider buying a longer tent if you are a tall person.